Pelvic Health

 Our complete physiotherapy approach is to combine specialist treatment of pelvic floor dysfunction with mainstream musculoskeletal physiotherapy practice.
 We believe that everyone deserves the professional opinion of a specialist pelvic health physiotherapist that sets goals that are specific to you.

 I will ask you questions about your bladder, bowel, feeling of pelvic organ prolapse or pain.
-Also, I will ask about your medical history, pregnancy/gynaecology history and other surgical history.
+Also, I will ask about your medical history, pregnancy or gynaecological history and other surgical history.
 This will help to identify problem areas that will need attention during your physical assessment and treatment planning.
 I will ask you questions about your weekly schedule and the activities you like to do.
 Then activities can be identified that are important to you and what your individual goals are for the future.

 Urinary incontinence (UI) affects up to 50% of women, the majority of whom have stress urinary incontinence (SUI) (Markland et al., 2008).
 This involuntary leakage of urine during exertion (e.g., coughing, running, jumping).
 First line of best practice treatment for bladder incontinence includes physiotherapist-supervised pelvic floor muscle training to relax and/or strengthen the pelvic floor, bladder retraining/drilling to improve toileting habits and dietary advice.
 Pessary use can also be used alongside pelvic floor retraining.

-To maximise your physical and mental health during pregnancy keeping active is helpful.
-30 minutes of moderate exercise daily is recommended throughout pregnancy.
-Life, fatigue and changes to your body can get in the way of carrying out day to day activities.
 Therefore a check at each trimester of your pregnancy is recommended.
 Pelvic and Back pain, urinary leaking or urgency and bowel changes are common conditions that occur during pregnancy.
 Physiotherapy can help to restore a better posture and strength, relieve pain symptoms and improve urinary symptoms ready for childbirth and beyond.

 Before returning to exercise after your baby is born, you should visit a Women’s Health Physiotherapist to assess your pelvic floor function, abdominal muscle strength, posture and alignment.